MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/remote-learning-edu.md

 SDS creates teams in two steps:

-1. The first step creates a Microsoft 365 group in Azure Active Directory (Azure AD).
+1. SDS creates a Microsoft 365 group in Azure Active Directory (AAD).
-2. The second step automatically turns that group into a team.
+2. SDS automatically turns that group into a team.

 The second step of creating teams is optional in SDS.
 An admin may not want to automatically create teams depending on deployment time and the number of unused teams that may result.
 Instead, see the [Educator-led team creation method](#educator-led-team-creation-from-microsoft-365-class-groups).